How to organize a meal at home without risk to the guests?

 - Bathrooms: Leave the windows open so that there is enough air between each visit.
 If this is not possible, recommend that everyone wear a mask to the bathroom.
 See the question Can you get the SARS-CoV-2 coronavirus from going to the bathroom?

 - The use of disposable gloves is less safe than hand washing with soap and water.

-- At the beginning of October 2020, we found NO scientific article describing a case of contamination of Covid-19 by a food, and even no "preprint" (draft article submitted for evaluation, but not yet validated).
-We are well aware that "absence of evidence is not proof of absence".
+- At the beginning of October 2020, we found NO scientific article describing a case of contamination of COVID-19 by a food, and even no "preprint" (draft article submitted for evaluation, but not yet validated).
+We are well aware that "the absence of evidence is not evidence of absence".
 However, this coronavirus and its transmission are being studied by thousands of doctors and scientists around the world.
 Since no publication shows any transmission through food, this means that this route of contamination is rare or non-existent.
 We have therefore modified our answer to this question (written before the summer of 2020) to take this fact into account.
-However, meals are often contaminated by vectors other than food (sprays, aerosols, contacts).
+However, the sharing of meals is often contaminated by vectors other than food (sprays, aerosols, contacts).

 SARS-CoV-2 is inactivated in 5 minutes at 70°C, but it resists well at 4°C.Chin, A. W., Chu, J. T., Perera, M. R., Hui, K. P., Yen, H. L., Chan, M. C., ... & Poon, L. L. (2020).
 Stability of SARS-CoV-2 in different environmental conditions.
 The Lancet Microbe, 1(1), e10.